Stephanie Jeans, MA Counselling, Clinical Supervisor, Accredited MBACP

 Our sessions together will offer a safe, confidential space to address whatever is on your mind.
 You will ever be judged, and support will be respectful and compassionate - If it matters to you, it is a valid issue for sharing in counselling.
 I practise an ethos of reaching out to all across any judgmental social barriers created by differences in culture, lifestyle, religion, economic class, and ethnic group.
 I invite you to visit my website www.indabacounselling.co.uk to find out more about how we can work together.

-I can help with all manner of personal challenges and worries you may have, such as relationship issues, anxiety, stress, depression, anger, sexual issues and Bipolar Disorder, to name a few.
+I can help with all manner of personal challenges and worries you may have, such as relationship issues, anxiety, stress, depression, anger, compulsive sex and porn behaviours, and abuse, to name a few.
 I have specialised in all manner of bereavement and especially in helping with the unique grief of those who have lost a child or a sibling.
 Alongside of this, I also have a special affinity for working with young people, following on from 13 years as a secondary school teacher.

-To book our first appointment call me now on +44(0)7772696598, or send me an email to email@example.com I offer a FREE 25 minute consultation to assess if I am the right therapist for you.
+To book our first appointment call me now on +44(0)7772696598, or send me an email to firstname.lastname@example.org.
+I offer a FREE 25 minute consultation, or a full session at half price, to assess if I am the right therapist for you.
 We can also talk on FaceTime or Skype if this suits your lifestyle and needs.
 I value your privacy - all calls and emails are dealt with by me alone and are strictly confidential.
 As we work together you will see there can be a more optimistic, confident and happier future for you.

 I am close to bus routes, and there is ample, free parking.
 Access is easy with no stairs.